-For example, if there is a check mark beside SongPicker, clicking on the top half of the button will launch the SongPicker dialog.
-If Recently loaded songs is checked, clicking the button will go directly to the Recently Played Songs list, and so on.
+For example, if there is a check mark beside SongPicker, clicking on the top half of the button will open the SongPicker dialog.
+If Recently Loaded Songs is checked, clicking the button will go directly to the Recently Played Songs list, and so on.